Longshoreman's Strike of

 port on the Coast.

-the strike began.
+as the strike began.
 Recognition that public opinion was important

-indicated a growing sophistication by longshoremen in their struggles to beat the employers.
+indicated a growing sophistication by longshoremen in their struggles to

-the circumstances causing the strike and what the goals of the
+people the circumstances causing the strike and what the goals of the

 workers were.
 The general tenor of all longshore publicity during the